We now have a Buddhist Eco-Chaplaincy Support Network

 Details and Logistics:

-The BEC training program will run for one year and will include five workshop retreats.
-Each course will include teachings, sessions of meditation, skills training, reflection, group work, community building and silent time in nature.
-In between courses, participants will be assigned readings, writings, and exercises, have regular check-ins the faculty and with other participants.
+The BEC training program will run for one and a half years (18 months) and will include ten one or two-day online retreats and two seven-day residential retreats (California based location).
+Courses will include teachings, sessions of meditation, skills training, reflection, group work, community building and practice in nature.
+In between courses, participants will be assigned readings, writings, and exercises, and have regular meetings with other participants.
 A key learning component of the program is for participants to create and engage in a personal project of their choosing that aligns with the goals of the program; this is putting into action the intention of the training and what is learned.
-Offered by Gil Fronsdal, Susie Harrington and Kirsten Rudestam, the retreats will also feature guest teachers and facilitators skilled in specific areas of teaching and inquiry.
-Upon completion participants will receive certificate of completion in Buddhist Eco-chaplaincy Training from the Sati Center for Buddhist Studies
+Offered by Gil Fronsdal, Susie Harrington, Ram Appalaraju, and Kirsten Rudestam.
+The retreats will also feature guest teachers and facilitators skilled in specific areas of teaching and inquiry.
+Upon completion participants will receive certificate of completion in Buddhist Eco-chaplaincy Training from the Sati Center for Buddhist Studies.

 Criteria for Enrollment: